intermine/im-docs/docs/embedding/apps-c/elastic-med.md

 ### Pages templates

-When discussing the router we were talking about different page templates.
+When discussing the router, we talked about different page templates.
 Let us define them now.
 In `src/templates/page/index.mustache`:

 ```text
 <p>ElasticSearch through a collection of cancer related publications from PubMed.
 Use <kbd>Tab</kbd> to autocomplete or <kbd>Enter</kbd> to search.</p>